project-anuvaad/anuvaad/anuvaad-etl/anuvaad-extractor/document-processor/pre-processor/README.md

-# FILE Handler
+# PRE-PROCESSOR

-This Service uploads and downloads file.
+This Service pre processes files by removing noice and adjusting tilt correction.

 ## Prerequisites
 - python 3.7